-They came from Watertown walking along old Indian paths through the dense forests of Pine Plain toward the fertile meadowland along the Musketahquid (Sudbury) River.
+They came from Watertown walking along paths made by Indigenous Peoples, through the dense forests of Pine Plain toward the fertile meadowland along the Musketahquid (Sudbury) River.
 These Puritan families had petitioned the colonial legislature for the right to settle a new town to the west.

 After a harrowing ocean voyage to Boston in a small sailing ship, now in September of 1638, they were facing the further challenges of building rude shelters, gathering firewood, and drying what edible foods they could find to be able to survive the biting winds that would sweep across the river plain.

 Indigenous Peoples had been there before them and were still there in small numbers, relatively peaceful and even helpful when their paths crossed.
 The tasks of felling trees, building dwellings, and planting crops occupied every waking moment to insure survival until there was time in 1640 for the community to be “gathered” as a church.

 The first small meetinghouse for the settlement was constructed in 1642 on the upland above the broad river valley where our North Cemetery is today.
 It had a pitched roof and a dirt floor.
 At first there were no benches and, of course, no heat.
 This building would do for worship for ten years – a very strict orthodox form of worship.

 The need for a larger meetinghouse to accommodate the growing population with large families was satisfied by the building of the second meetinghouse in 1652 on the same spot as the first.
 It was said to have had several gables with steep pitches to prevent snow from accumulating and larger plain window openings to admit more light.
 The only heat might have been provided by the parishioners’ dogs sleeping below their feet.

 During the whole period leading up to King Philip’s War in 1676, the unrest among Indigenous People, who were fast losing ancestral land, led to tense times for the settlers along the frontier and Sudbury was a frontier town at that time.